-The first surplus food shelf in the Netherlands opened today at George Verberne’s Jumbo supermarket in Wageningen.
+The first surplus food shelf in the Netherlands opened in March 2018 at George Verberne’s Jumbo supermarket in Wageningen.
 This store shelf features products made from ingredients which would otherwise have been wasted.
 As part of REFRESH, Wageningen University & Research is using this living lab for research into the consumer acceptance of such surplus products.

 The shelf will feature all kinds of products made from other commodities that would otherwise have been discarded, fermented or processed into animal feed: e.g. soup made from misshaped vegetables, beer from stale bread or soap from orange peels.
 Jumbo Verberne and the entrepreneurs from the Verspilling is Verrukkelijk (‘Food Waste is Precious’) platform are part of a long-term campaign aimed at encouraging consumers to waste less food.
 The shelf was officially inaugurated in the presence of Louise Fresco, chair of the Wageningen University & Research executive board and ambassador for Global Champion 12.3, and Geert van Rumund, the mayor of Wageningen.